Dognvill/AzureAppAuditor/README.md

     - Close the application (derr)

 ### Security Considerations
 🚨 IMPORTANT: This is a PROOF-OF-CONCEPT tool and should not be considered a complete or definitive security solution.
-Always complement automated tools with manual security reviews
+Always complement automated tools with manual security reviews.

 ### License
 Distributed under the MIT License.
 See LICENSE for more information.